gabrielrovesti/Computability-Tutoring-2024-2025/README.md

 |   10  | 15/01/2025 | 16:30/18:30 |  1BC50   |
 |   11  | 22/01/2025 | 16:30/18:30 |  1BC50   |

+## 📁 Folder Structure

+For each meeting, accompanied with date, there is the notes file being written by me during the lesson and the PDF transcription of the same notes, so to help you use directly this one in case of misunderstandings and also to have a more coherent form.

+I do specify that for each meeting there is a folder called "Useful files", which can be usedy as summary to study for exams or just to personally get a better grasp of the presented lesson's content.
+It's all present there to help: material there is also found within the web (owners are specified), given this is material found easily within search engine searches.

 ## 📚 Recommended Study Materials

 ### Textbooks and notes